eternaldensity/Sandcastle-Builder/README.md

 - Prevent Mustard/Infinite sand dig clicks
 - Fixed some typos
 - Gave up on description expand/shrink animation due to issues
+- BBC is included in the global sand rate rather than the individual tool rate

 ## 2.85
 - Fixed Logicat issue caused by Bacon Mustard in the level reduction